richiefi/richie-news-wordpress-plugin/richie-editions-wp/README.txt

 == Configuration ==

-1. `Editions hostname` - Full hostname to the Richie Editions HTML5 server, can be https://<client>.ap.richiefi.net or configured cname
+1. `Editions web url` - Full web url to the Richie Editions HTML5 server, can be https://<client>.ap.richiefi.net/<subtenant> or using configured cname
 2. `Editions secret` - Provided secret which is used to calculate signature hash for signin urls (required if not using jwt token)
 3. `Editions index range` - Select which index to use.
 To get available options, save hostname setting first.
 4. `Editions error url` - Url to redirect user if opening issue fails (no access)